COMMITTEES AND TEAMS - BCO - British Council for Offices COMMITTEES AND TEAMS - BCO - British Council for Offices

 Terms of Reference

-The BCO has five regions, each with three committees focused on matters of local interest.
+The BCO has six regions, each with three committees focused on matters of local interest.
 The committees’ work complements the national work of the BCO.

 The Regional Committees are ambassadors for the BCO across the regions.
 They hold events and office tours to share best practice and launch BCO research.
 By encouraging collaboration among local members, their aim is to input into the organisation’s wider research agenda.